NOTE 2: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Property and Equipment

 Property and equipment consists of furniture and fixtures and computer equipment, recorded at cost, depreciated upon placement in service over estimated useful lives ranging from three to five years on a straight-line basis.
-As of December 31, 2018 and 2017, Clean Coal had property and equipment with no net book value.
+As of December 31, 2014 and 2013, Clean Coal had property and equipment of $0 and $0, respectively.
 Expenditures for normal repairs and maintenance are charged to expense as incurred.
+Depreciation expense for the years ended December 31, 2014 and 2013 totaled $0 and $128.

 Impairment of Long Lived Assets